-Golfers also make repetitive rotational movements, especially when making a golf swing.
+Golfers also make repetitive rotational movements, especially when swinging a golf club.
 And they can get tennis elbow.
-It is much more likely though that they will get a condition called golfer’s elbow.
-Both tennis elbow and golfer’s elbow are injuries of the tendons in the forearm.
+It is much more likely, though, that they will get a condition called golfer’s elbow.
+Both tennis elbow and golfer’s elbow are injuries of the tendons in the forearm and cause elbow pain.
 I will look at the differences and similarities between the two.

 Tennis Elbow and Golfer’s Elbow- what is the difference?

-Over time the conditions can get worse.
+Over time the condition can get worse.
 The tendon can even tear.
 A torn tendon can cause a lot of pain, and you cannot fully use the affected arm.

 What are the differences between the two?